 As a Muslim who bows his head to his Creator it is a serious question: How to obey Him?
 In a world that revolves around interest (Riba).
+What is Riba?
 A world that runs on it.
 Banks, financing, mortgage, all involve interest.
 There are millions of Muslims and non-Muslims who live without interest.
 This article discusses practical ways of living a successful life here without compromising success in the hereafter.

 1. Interest from Credit and credit cards